 I recently had the privilege to host one of the discussion round tables at the FST Victoria Government event which is aimed exclusively at government representatives.
-The topic on the table I was facilitating was Digital Transformation and its challenges to government agencies.
+The topic on the table I was facilitating digital transformation and its challenges to government agencies.
 To provoke discussion, I used the tagline – “If our employees and customers are more technologically savvy than we are as an organisation, how can we engage with them?”.

 We’ve all acknowledged that the world is very different now to a decade ago.
 For instance, with the advent of the Internet of Things (IoT), someone’s fridge is now connected to their coffee machine, which potentially connected to their wheelchair and their mobile!
 How does this change the way, as government, we provide services to people with a disability?